adam-mcdaniel/harbor/README.md

 Originally, I implemented addition by popping the two values into temporary registers (`TMP1` and `TMP2`), performing the addition, and then pushing the result onto the stack.
 This solution is much more efficient, as everything is done in place instead of moving values around in memory!

-It's also extremely satisfying to see the result of the optimizations on the output code as well: because ***everything*** implemented in Brainf*** seems to be on the order of O(n^2), any reduction in memory usage seems to have a dramatic effect.
+It's also very satisfying to see the result of the optimizations on the output code as well: because ***everything*** implemented in Brainf*** seems to be on the order of O(n^2), any reduction in memory usage seems to have a dramatic effect.

-These microcode blocks can also get **extremely** long: *division is upwards of 60 instructions!*
+These microcode blocks can also get absurdly long: *division is upwards of 60 instructions!*

 ### Harbor Frontend

-Harbor's frontend is *significantly* more cozy than its MIR; looking at it you wouldn't know it's a terrible, horrible language!
+Harbor's frontend is significantly more cozy than its MIR; looking at it you wouldn't know it's a terrible, horrible language!

 ![Frontend](./assets/frontend.png)